Deepikaselladurai/PRODIGY_TrackCode_Web_Development/README.md

 6.Single or Multiplayer Options: Provide options for users to play against each other or against an AI opponent, catering to different preferences.

 7.Responsive Design: Ensure the game interface adjusts seamlessly across various devices and screen sizes for an optimal user experience.

+PRODIGY_TrackCode_Web_Development_WD_05

+A simple web application that provides current weather information for any location.
+It utilizes a third-party weather API to fetch and display weather data.

+1.Set up the project: Create a new project directory and initialize it with your preferred tools (e.g., create-react-app, vanilla JavaScript, etc.).

+2.Create HTML structure: Set up the basic HTML structure with elements for the search input, weather information display, and any other necessary components.

+3.Style with CSS: Apply CSS styles to enhance the appearance of the app, including layout, typography, and responsiveness.

+4.Fetch weather data: Choose a weather API provider (e.g., OpenWeatherMap, WeatherAPI, etc.) and sign up for an API key.

+5.Implement search functionality: Add an event listener to the search input field to capture the user's input (city name).

+6.Make API requests: Use JavaScript to make API requests to fetch weather data based on the user's input (city name).

+7.Process API response: Parse the API response and extract relevant weather information, such as temperature, weather condition, and other details.

+8.Display weather information: Update the HTML elements with the fetched weather data, providing a user-friendly display.